crashoz/usenc/README.md

 # Universal String Encoder

-# Work in Progress - Project is not ready for use

 A universal string encoder CLI tool and Python library for encoding/decoding strings in various formats.

 ## Features